Open-Attestation/documentation-website/docs/transferable-record/token-registry.md

 ### Creating the key file

 Create a file `key.txt` with the private key of your Ethereum wallet and save it in your working directory.
+If you are using Metamask, you may retrieve this key from the extension in [this guide](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).

 Sample `key.txt` file content (replace with your private key):